dojo/framework/docs/en/creating-widgets/supplemental.md

         -   If another `VNode` is passed instead, the newly created `VNode` will act as a copy of the original.
 If a `properties` argument is given, the copy will receive a set of merged properties with any duplicates in `properties` overriding those from the original `VNode`.
 If a `children` argument is passed, it will completely override the original `VNode`'s children.
 -   `w(Widget | constructor, properties?, children?)`
     -   `Widget | constructor`:
-        -   Typically, components will pass in `Widget` as a reference to an imported class that inherits from `WidgetBase`.
+        -   Typically, components will pass in `Widget` as a reference to an imported Widget implementation.
-        -   Several types of `constructor`s can also be passed, allowing Dojo to instantiate a widget in a variety of different ways.
+        -   Several types of `constructor`s can also be passed, allowing Dojo to instantiate widgets in a variety of different ways.
 These allow for features such as deferred/lazy loading.
 TODO: more on this later
--   _(both the above)_:
+-   _both_ `v()` _and_ `w()`:
     -   `properties` _(optional)_:
         -   The set of properties used to configure the newly created VDOM node.
 Changes to these also control whether the node is considered 'updated', at which point a render update needs to be made for the node and its children.
 TODO: more on this later
     -   `children` _(optional)_: